 Histamine-2 (H2) Blockers for Heartburn and Reflux

-In prescription form (usually higher doses than the over-the-counter versions), H2 blockers can generally relieve heartburn and treat reflux.
+In prescription form (usually higher doses than the over-the-counter versions), H2 blockers can generally relieve heartburn and treat reflux, especially if you’ve never had treatment before.
 These drugs are particularly useful at alleviating heartburn, but may not be as good for treating esophagitis (inflammation that occurs in the esophagus) that is the result of GERD.

 Histamine stimulates acid production, especially after meals, so H2 blockers are best taken 30 minutes before meals.
 They can also be taken at bedtime to suppress nighttime production of acid.
 Examples of prescription H2 blockers: